-Tie maximum WDU resale prices to AMI growth rather than CPI as is currently used, better matching prices with what households can afford.
+Tie maximum WDU resale prices to AMI growth rather than CPI as

-- Other jurisdictions, such as Washington DC, tie resale prices to AMI changes. - AMI is more directly correlated with housing affordability than CPI - which is influenced by non-housing pricing changes.
+Findings Recommendations Other jurisdictions, such as Washington DC, tie resale prices to AMI changes.
+AMI is more directly correlated with housing affordability than CPI - which is influenced by non-housing pricing changes.
+Tie changes to maximum resale prices to the 5-Year AMI Compound Annual Growth Rate, rather than using the current formula which is tied to CPI.